Virtual private cloud (VPC)

 It allows configuring IP address range, creation of subnets, and configuration of route tables and network gateways.
 Configuring this manually is complicated, time-consuming and error-prone.
 Stacktape abstracts this complexity away, and in most cases doesn't require you to worry about VPCs at all.

-Certain AWS resources need to be connected to the VPC in order to work (this is enforced by AWS).
-For stacks that include these resources, Stacktape creates a default VPC.
+- Certain AWS resources need to be connected to the VPC in order to work (this is enforced by AWS).
+For stacks that include these resources, Stacktape creates a default VPC and connects the VPC-requiring resources to it.

 Being connected to a public subnet

-Stacktape creates public subnets for your container workloads and batch jobs by default.
+- Container workloads and batch jobs are connected to the public subnet by default.
 This means you can communicate with the internet without any extra effort.

 - A NAT gateway is a Network Address Translation (NAT) service.
 You can use a NAT gateway so that instances in a private subnet can connect to services outside your VPC but external services cannot initiate a connection with those instances.